1996 Campeonato Paulista

 The 1996 Campeonato Paulista de Futebol Profissional da Primeira Divisão - Série A1 was the 95th season of São Paulo's top professional football league.
-Palmeiras won the championship by the 21st time.
-Ferroviária, Novorizontino and XV de Jaú were relegated.
+Palmeiras won the championship for the 21st time.
+Ferroviária, Novorizontino and XV de Jaú were relegated at the end of the season.

 Championship

 The championship was disputed in a double round-robin format, with the winners of the first and second rounds of the championship qualifying to the finals; In case that the same team won both rounds, it would automatically win the title.